sirpan/ComplexDnet/README.md

 The runtimes below are generated using a computer with the recommended specs (16 GB RAM, 4 cores@3.3 GHz) and internet of speed 25 Mbps.

 # User_guide
-Before using the NASH-Predictor software, please read the Directions for use.pdf in the root directory carefully
+Before using the ComplexDnet software, please read the Directions for use.pdf in the root directory carefully